satisfactorymodding/smr-frontend/CONTRIBUTING.md

 * `development`
   * Used if you'd like to run the [backend](https://github.com/satisfactorymodding/smr-api) yourself (which most likely you don't)

-If you do not specify which environment you want to use when running `pnpm` comands, `development` will be used by default.
+If you do not specify which environment you want to use when running `bun` comands, `development` will be used by default.

 ### Loading Environment Variables

 This project uses dotenv-flow to simplify the process of handling environment variables.
-It will handle the loading of the contents of the `.env.something` files for you when running `pnpm` commands, provided that you prefix the command with a specifier for which environment to use.
+It will handle the loading of the contents of the `.env.something` files for you when running `bun` commands, provided that you prefix the command with a specifier for which environment to use.

 If you don't wish to run the backend (which most likely you don't),